 A financial advisor for a business can provide a full range of advice on investing, business planning, investing in assets (both tangible and intangible), business finance and investing in inventory.
 He can also help business owners manage their personal finances and give them advice on how to plan for success.
 Most entrepreneurs think of a financial advisor as providing them with their money management needs.
 While this is a critical function, not all of these needs must be met by one person.

 In fact, most successful business owners have several different accountants working for them.
 Bookkeepers and auditors are merely part of the team that manages their financial information.
 There are many different aspects of running a company that accountants and bookkeepers are responsible for, such as paying taxes, issuing payrolls and balancing cash transactions.
 Some accountants work solely on contracts while others are generalists who can handle all facets of bookkeeping, accounting and financial advisor jobs.
-Either way, both kinds of accountants work as a team with the primary goal being a financial success for the company.
+Either way, both kinds of accountants work as a team with the primary goal being financial success for the company.

-Many business owners will also have CPA’s working for them, which means that they have an account executive for a specific line of business who handles all their personal needs.
+Additionally, many business owners will also have CPA’s working for them, which means that they have an account executive for a specific line of business who handles all their personal needs.
 This can include insurance, mortgages, retirement plans and investment portfolios.
 Again, the role of these individuals varies greatly depending on the particular needs of the business owner.
 In some cases, CPA’s may also be general advisors who provide advice on investing and corporate matters.
 This is a more specialized role than the CPA, and it would be wise to consult with your attorney and accountant to determine the most appropriate professional to fill the role.

 The CPAs, or certified public accountants, are typically independent contractors.
 They are paid to perform specific accounting and financial reporting duties, and will not be involved in the day-to-day operations of the business.
 Certified public accountants (CPAs) are knowledgeable in tax law as well as accounting practices and are highly trained to meet the complex requirements of CPA’s exam questions.